SyedHashirA/GasGuard/README.md

 ### Intended Use

-The system is intended to be a **sellable consumer product**, not just a hobby prototype.
-Every design decision — from the fan placement to the calibration routine — was made with real-world deployment in mind.
+While this is a personal, educational project and not a certified commercial product, it was designed with real-world deployment in mind.
+Every design decision—from the fan placement to the calibration routine—was made to explore the challenges of building reliable hardware for domestic environments.

 ---
 ---